MagicSnow

-MagicSnow is also known for creating holiday ‘snow shows’ at shopping centers like The Grove at Famer's Market, Ala Moana Center, Toronto Eaton Centre, Antara Polanco, Pacific Place Jakarta, Shopping West Plaza Sao Paulo, Time Warner Center and CentrO Oberhausen.
-These shows create the illusion of snowfall in warm weather locations.
+MagicSnow is also known for creating holiday 'snow shows' at shopping centers like The Grove at Famer's Market, Ala Moana Center, Toronto Eaton Centre, Antara Polanco, Pacific Place Jakarta, Shopping West Plaza Sao Paulo, Time Warner Center and CentrO Oberhausen, which create snowfall illusions.

 Awards

-MagicSnow, along with Queen Ka'ahumanu Center, was recognized by the International Council of Shopping Centers with a MAXI Gold award for bringing snow to the island of Maui for the ‘Let It Snow’ campaign.
+MagicSnow, along with Queen Ka'ahumanu Center, was recognized by the International Council of Shopping Centers with a MAXI Gold award for bringing snow to the island of Maui for the 'Let It Snow' campaign.